Nmonchart

 paging: in (pgsin) and out (psout)

-SWAPIN - Process swap back in to memory per second
+SWAPIN - Process swap back into memory per second

 - Bubble diagram of top process by total CPU cycles, total I/O KB